kashyap7x/Domain-Adapatation/README.md

 # Domain Adaptation

-This repository contains PyTorch implementations of several domain adaptation techniques based on self-training.
+This repository contains PyTorch implementations of several domain adaptation ideas.

 * `classification` contains experiments on the Office-31 dataset
 * `segmentation` contains experiments for adaptation between GTA5, Cityscapes and BDD100k